Yuki2718/adblock/README.md

 ### ublock-cosmetic-rules.txt

 `Ignore generic cosmetic filters` is recommended if you want better performance without sacrificing security or privacy.
 However, you'll notice broken layout of many websites once you enabled this option.
 This filter adds two semi-generic cosmetic rules to mitigate the layout issue.
 Those TLD in the list are what I've confirmed the rule is useful on 2+ sites under the domain.
 If you browse non-English sites too, add your local domains accordingly.
-I also highly recommend you to add AdGuard Base in uBlock Origin default filters not only because it includes many specific cosmetic rules but also many potential problems by my rules are already addressed by the list.
+I also highly recommend you to add AdGuard Base in uBlock Origin default set of filters not only because it includes many specific cosmetic rules but also many potential problems by my rules are already addressed by the list.
 </details>